Reading Time: 7 minutes

 social media content strategy for language schools

-Notice the link back to the ONCAMPUS website, “meet our students” page.
-This is an ideal way to encourage – and track – referrals to your website from social media.
+Notice the ON-CAMPUS website’s “Meet our Students” page link.
+This is an ideal way to encourage and track social media referrals to your website.
 Meanwhile, the power of the testimonial (social proof) will help convince visitors that your programs are worthy of exploration and inquiry.

 3. Audience-targeted News